andydunstall/figg/docs/client_protocol.md

 Once attached the server will send all messages received on the topic.
 These processed messages are assigned a unique serial.

-The received messages have type `MESSAGE` and include the topic name, the serial and the message payload.
+The received messages have type `PAYLOAD` and include the topic name, the serial and the message payload.

 ### Reattach